A Guide To The Average Payout For A Back Injury At Work Claim

 How To Prove A Back Injury At Work Claim

 If you are eligible to make an accident at work claim, you could collect evidence to help prove that negligence occurred.
-Some examples of the evidence you could gather for your back injury at work claim include:
+Some examples of the evidence that you could gather for your back injury at work claim include:

 • Medical evidence about your injuries – this could be a copy of your medical records.

-• CCTV footage of the accident.
+• CCTV footage that shows the accident.

 • A copy of the report in the accident book.